ba-image

 In order to read content comfortably, they may change the visual presentation of the content using their own style sheets.

-Text should always be used to present information rather than an image as the presentation of content in an image can not be changed easily, if required.
+Text should always be used to present information rather than an image as the presentation of content in an image cannot be changed easily, if required.

 If you're provided with an image asset which could be implemented in HTML, recommend this over using the visual asset.
 Often custom typefaces and visual styling via CSS can achieve desired effect.
 If this is not possible and text is included in image, try to include the text in HTML elsewhere on the page.